 A with profits policy is a legal contract between you and us.
 The premiums that you pay us are used to buy units in the fund at the unit price applicable on the day you buy them.
-The price of the units increases regularly as we recalculate the price to allow for the addition of regular bonuses.
+On Police Mutual policies with a guarantee, these units are known as Guaranteed units but will be referred to as "units" in this document.
+Police Mutual policies without a guarantee do not receive Guaranteed units but their premiums are still invested in the with-profit fund.